shensquared/PosturePal/README.md

-# SitStraight - Posture Detection for macOS
+# PosturePal - Posture Detection for macOS

 A smart posture detection system that uses your webcam to monitor your sitting posture and provides voice alerts to help you maintain good posture and take regular breaks.